Aidan-Ih/startgg-post-bracket-stats/README.md

 Copy and paste number1, it is the event ID.

 Now, open a terminal in the directory you have the code saved and run the command `python post_bracket_stats.py EVENT_ID`.
 After a short period, you should see the stats printed to the console.

+I didn't bother with any error handling in the API requests section, so if something goes wrong just run it again and it'll probably work after a few tries.